Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If your business is located off the island, your business license will be granted automatically.

 If your business is located on the island, your license application will be reviewed by the City for compliance with legal, zoning, and signage requirements.
-More than likely, business owners will be contacted by the City to provide additional information pertaining to code and zoning compliance as part of the application review.
+More than likely, business owners will be contacted by the City by phone to provide additional information pertaining to code and zoning compliance as part of the application review.
+The City will attempt to contact the business twice to secure the additional information.
+After the second attempt, the license application will be terminated for failure to provide required information.
 If the application is approved, an endorsement will appear on your Washington State Business License.
 (NOTE: The City no longer provides Business License Certificates.)
-The approval process could take up to two weeks or longer.
+The approval process could take up to two weeks, or longer should compliance questions arise.

 Certain businesses require additional information or permissions.
 It is the responsibility of the business owner or primary agent to provide the additional information and/or secure any and all approvals required by the City, County, and State.
 Common businesses requiring additional information or permissions include but are not limited to: